Enclosed Subwoofer System with Single 12TW1-2 Subwoofer, Black Carpet (300 W, 2 Ω) - Ported Enclosure

 This subwoofer system is shipped wired, loaded and ready to connect via a five-way binding post terminal.

 Finish: Black, high-grade automotive carpet with silver "JL AUDIO" embroidery on front baffle.
-A steel mesh grille is included to protect the subwoofer driver.
+A steel mesh grille is included to protect the Subwoofer.

 Construction: CNC-Cut High-Grade MDF